Lifecycle of Release Runner

 This topic describes the lifecycle, control commands, and the different states of a Release Runner, with regards to the availability of the Release server.

-In the Release SaaS Edition, your Release instance includes a cloud-based Release Runner managed by digital.ai that is available for use.
-On-prem runners are not supported.
+In the Release SaaS Edition, your Release instance includes a cloud-based Release Runner managed by Digital.ai.
+You can also install and connect your own on-prem runners using Docker or the xl kube install command.
 For more information, see Release SaaS - Limitations.

 Readiness and Liveness of Runners